schell/renderling/README.md

 # renderling 🍖
-This library is a collection of WGPU render pipelines.
+This library is a collection of WGPU render pipelines and types.

 Shaders are written in GLSL. **shaderc** is used to compile shaders to SPIR-V.